Electronics Supply Chain Risk Report: Q2 2026

 Component reels and bill of materials affected by Nexperia supply disruption

-What This Means for OEM Programs
+What It Means for OEM Programs

 The Bottom Line